 k Business combinations and Goodwill

 Acquisitions of business are accounted for using the acquisition method except business combination under common control.
-The consideration transferred in a business combination is measured at fair value, which is calculated as the sum of the acquisition date fair values of the assets transferred by the Company, liabilities incurred by the Company to the former owners of the acquiree and the equity interest issued by the Company in exchange
+The consideration transferred in a business combination is measured at fair value, which is calculated as the sum of the acquisition date fair values of the assets transferred by the Company, liabilities incurred by the Company to the former owners of the acquiree and the equity interest issued by the Company in exchange of control of the acquiree.

-A business combination involving entities or businesses under common control is a business combination in which all of the combining entities or businesses are ultimately controlled by the same party or parties both before and after the business combination and the control is not transitory.
+or businesses are ultimately controlled by the same party or parties both before and after the business combination and the control is not transitory.
 The transactions between entities under common control are specifically covered by appendix C of Ind AS 103.
 Such transactions are accounted for using the pooling-of-interest method.
 The assets and liabilities of the acquired entity are recognised at their carrying amounts of the Company's financial statements.
 No adjustments are made to reflect fair values or recognise any new assets or liabilities.
 The components of equity of the acquired companies are added to the same components within the Company's equity.
 The difference, if any, between the amounts recorded as share capital issued plus any additional consideration in the form of cash or other assets and the amount of share capital of the transferor is transferred to capital reserve and is presented separately from other capital reserves.
 The Company's shares issued in consideration for the acquired companies are recognised from the moment the acquired companies are included in these financial statements and the financial statements of the commonly controlled entities would be combined, retrospectively, as if the transaction had occurred at the beginning of the earliest reporting period presented.

-additional assets or liabilities are recognised, to reflect new information obtained about facts and circumstances that existed at the acquisition date that, if known, would have affected the amounts recognised at that date.
+If the initial accounting for a business combination is incomplete by the end of the reporting period in which the combination occurs, the Company reports provisional amounts for the items for which the accounting is incomplete.
+Those provisional amounts are adjusted through Capital Reserve / goodwill during the measurement period, or additional assets or liabilities are recognised, to reflect new information obtained about facts and circumstances that existed at the acquisition date that, if known, would have affected the amounts recognised at that date.
 These adjustments are called as measurement period adjustments.
 The measurement period does not exceed one year from the acquisition date.

 However, the following assets and liabilities acquired in a business combination are measured at the basis indicated below: